arway-app/Developer_Unity_SDK/README.md

 Example scene to show AR nanigation, paths and POI's can be edited in Real-time using Web Studio.

 ### MultiMap Localization
-Example scene to show how to use multiple point cloud maps for localization in navigation experience, multiple point cloud maps can be Added and arranged from Web Studio.
+Example scene to show how to use multiple point cloud maps for localization in navigation experience, multiple point cloud maps can be Added and arranged from Web Studio (MAX 5 point cloud maps currently supported).

 ### Character Navigation
 Example scene to show AR nanigation through a virtual character users can follow the character to reach destination.